Get Answers to Our Most Frequently Asked Questions

-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
-If you missed open enrollment, you may be able to enroll during the special enrollment period that runs until September 30, 2014.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+If you missed open enrollment, you may be able to enroll during the special enrollment period.
 To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment .
 Learn more about special enrollment.

 If you don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from Blue Cross and Blue Shield of New Mexico (BCBSNM).
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
-Start shopping now.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.

 Please note: Short-term plans give you basic health care coverage, but they don't meet the Affordable Care Act's minimum essential coverage requirements.
 As a result, you may still have to pay a fine for having a plan that doesn't meet these requirements.